 Is Laser Hair Removal Painful?

 Depending on the laser used and the settings of the laser, yes, laser hair removal can be painful.
-This is one reason why choosing a certified laser hair technician and clinic is vitally important.
-Not only can the laser technician impact your results, they can also be responsible for the wavelengths that affect your pain threshold.
+This is one reason why it is important to be selective when choosing a certified laser hair technician to perform this treatment.
+Not only can the skill level of the laser technician impact your results, they are also in control of the wavelengths that will affect your pain threshold.

 The ruby laser, mentioned above is one of the more pain-free options available because of the delay in the wavelengths, allowing the area to recover in-between pulses.